ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 - webMethods SaaS (Click [here](https://signup.softwareag.cloud/#/basic-b) to signup for Trial) or on-prem

 ### 1.1 Envizi Organization hierarchy details
  -  Following the steps in this article, we would be retreiving the electricity data of the Datacenter using the Turbo APIs.
-To proceed with the actually integration, we need to have the data center location and the relevant accounts to hold the electricity data to be pre-configured.
-In this article we are using the below pre-configured organization hierarchy in Envizi and the corresponding data center locations ex: IN Bank - IBMC-WDC07-Ashburn VA , etc and the specific accounts of the data center IN Bank - IBMC-WDC07-Electricity
+ -  To proceed with the actually integration, we need to have the data center location and the relevant accounts to hold the electricity data to be pre-configured in Envizi.
+Hence, in this article, we are using the below organization hierarchy in Envizi and the corresponding data center locations ex: IN Bank - IBMC-WDC07-Ashburn VA , etc and the specific accounts of the data center IN Bank - IBMC-WDC07-Electricity
+ -
   <img src="images/GSI_Demo_WM_Envizi_Org_1.png">

 ## 2. Architecture